 In other words, the "side benefit" of all of this is that I'm getting older.
 I've traded my Leicas for Olympus OM-Ds and most of my Leica glass has slowly morphed into smaller, lighter Olympus glass.
 But, I've held on to the Telyt, because it simply can't be beat.
 Or can it?

 For the last 10 years, the Olympus 50~200 f2.8-3.5 SWD has been my go-to lens for almost everything other than wildlife.
 That, and the matching 1.4x teleconverter.
 And as time went on, it gradually replaced the Telyt for wildlife, simply because it has autofocus - even if it lacked the "reach" at just 280mm (with the 1.4x).

 Recently I've found myself wanting something that would replace both my 50~200+1.4x AND my Telyt, making my bag both smaller and lighter.
 Yet, regaining the "reach" of the 400mm Telyt.
 Having auto-focus would be nice, too.

 Panasonic's Leica-branded 100~400 zoom looked like the answer.
 The early reviews have said many good things, but several problems seemed to crop up when this Panasonic beast is used with the Olympus OM-D EM-1 camera bodies - especially on the Mk II version.
 So, let's take a look.

 ring motors".
 Canon call them USM, Nikon use SWM, Sigma's are HSM and Olympus call them SWD, etc. They are fast, silent and expensive.
 Micro-motors were relegated to the cheaper models with slower AF.

 But, with newer, faster micromotors and internal focusing, those days are gone.
 In good light, the Pana-Leica 100~400 is lightning fast.
-In poor light (say, just a couple of 60 watt lamps in a decent sized living room), I can't describe the AF as "lightning fast" (mostly because of the f4 maximum aperture) but with the E-M1 Mk II, it is still respectably quick and very accurate, without any hunting.
+In poor light (say, just a couple of 60 watt lamps in a decent sized living room), I can't describe the AF as "lightning fast" (mostly because of the f4 to f6.3 maximum aperture) but with the E-M1 Mk II, it is still respectably quick and very accurate, without any hunting.